across-protocol/indexer/packages/poc-push-based-indexer/README.md

 ### Environment Configuration

 The indexer requires a WebSocket RPC URL to connect to a blockchain node.
-You can provide this by creating a `.env` file in the root of this package (`packages/poc-push-based-indexer`).
+This can be provided in two ways by creating a `.env.test` file located in the root of the monorepo (`../../.env.test`).

+**Option 1: Provide a full RPC URL**

-Create a file named `.env` and add the following line:
+Create a file named `.env.test` in the root of the monorepo and add the following line:

 ```
 RPC_URL=wss://your-websocket-rpc-url